Know Your Rights: Online Harassment

 Are there any laws to protect me against cyberstalking?

-ARDC defines cyberstalking as an act that entails several activities of online harassment meant to torment or terrorize the victim.
+According to Advanced Research in Digital Forensics and Cyber Security (ARDC), cyberstalking is an act that entails several activities of online harassment meant to torment or terrorize the victim.
 For instance, keeping a tab on the victim’s online activities, sending them threats or unsolicited messages and emails.

 What do I do if a perpetrator is posting derogatory content about me?